NLnetLabs/unbound-manual/source/manpages/unbound.conf.rst

 .. _unbound.conf.ipsecmod-allow:

 ipsecmod-allow: *<domain>*
-    Allow the ipsecmod functionality for the domain so that the module logic will be executed.
+    Allow the IPsec module functionality for the domain so that the module logic will be executed.
     Can be given multiple times, for different domains.
     If the option is not specified, all domains are treated as being allowed (default).